 If you are looking to dabble in zero waste or at least keep your compost bin from overflowing, this is your recipe.

 Try using this sauce on steamed veggies, as a dip, or anywhere you could use a little creamy boost.

-The more greens you eat, the more stems you have left over.
+The more greens you eat, the more stems you have leftover.
 I know some of you cook the stems and eat them with the leaves, and I commend you.
 In my household, I take out the stems whenever I’m sautéing because Cheryl will pick them out.

 I want you to tell me what you use your kale stems for in the comments.
-Do you just eat them with the leaves, make a fun sauce or spread?
-Maybe yours go into the compost to grow some new kale in next year!
+Do you just eat them with the leaves, make a fun sauce or spread them?
+Maybe yours go into the compost to grow some new kale next year!

 I went ahead and prepped my greens once I got my CSA and had a huge bunch of green kale and a giant bunch of collards.

-What that entails is rinsing off any clumps of dirt off the whole leaves and tearing them off the stem into bite-sized pieces.
+What that entails is rinsing any clumps of dirt off the whole leaves and tearing them off the stem into bite-sized pieces.
 Then I put them in a lettuce spinner, wash them more, and spin them dry.